-The Permit requires that the permittee implement "appropriate best management practices ("BMP") . . . at the facility to minimize the discharge of pollutants in stormwater to the waters of the United States and to satisfy the non-numeric technology-based effluent limitations in this permit."
+The Permit requires that the permittee implement "appropriate best management practices ("BMP")... at the facility to minimize the discharge of pollutants in stormwater to the waters of the United States and to satisfy the non-numeric technology-based effluent limitations in this permit."
 Permit § I.C.4.
-In particular, the Permit requires BMPs "to satisfy the following non-numeric technology-based effluent limitations":
+In particular, the Permit requires BMPs "to satisfy the following nonnumeric technology-based effluent limitations," including:

-- b.
-Good housekeeping measures designed to maintain areas that are potential sources of pollutants. - c.
-Preventative maintenance programs to avoid leaks, spills, and other releases of pollutants in stormwater discharged to receiving waters . . . . - e.
-Erosion and sediment controls designed to stabilize exposed areas and contain runoff using structural and/or non-structural control measures to minimize onsite erosion and sedimentation, and the resulting discharge of pollutants. - f.
+b.
+Good housekeeping measures designed to maintain areas that are potential sources of pollutants.

+c.
+Preventative maintenance programs to avoid leaks, spills, and other releases of pollutants in stormwater discharged to receiving waters . . ..

+e.
+Erosion and sediment controls designed to stabilize exposed areas and contain runoff using structural and/or non-structural control measures to minimize onsite erosion and sedimentation, and the resulting discharge of pollutants.

+f.
 Runoff management practices to divert, infiltrate, reuse, contain, or otherwise reduce stormwater runoff.

-Sprague is failing to minimize the potential for discharges of pollutants, in violation of Section I.C.4. and the sub-paragraphs above, by failing to maintain its secondary containment berms, placing the Terminal at greater risk of a catastrophic release during severe weather.

-Further, the erosion of the secondary containment berm and Sprague's failure to properly maintain that berm indicate that Sprague is failing to address the potential for pollutant discharges resulting from sea level rise, increased precipitation, increased magnitude and frequency of storm events, and increased magnitude and frequency of storm surge-all of which will become, and are becoming, worse as a result of climate change.
+Sprague is failing to minimize the potential for discharges of pollutants, in violation of Section I.C.4. and the sub-paragraphs above, at least by failing to maintain its containment berms, placing the Terminal at greater risk of a catastrophic release during severe weather.
+Further, the erosion of the containment berm and Sprague's failure to properly maintain that berm, despite being put on notice of the evident erosion nearly two years ago, indicates that Sprague is failing to address the potential for pollutant discharges resulting from sea level rise, increased precipitation, increased magnitude and frequency of storm events and storm surge-all of which will become, and are becoming, worse as a result of climate change.